syncfusion-content/blazor-docs/blazor/rich-text-editor/undo-redo-manager.md

 # Undo Redo Manager in Blazor Rich Text Editor

 The undo and redo tools allow you to edit the text by disregarding or cancelling the recently made changes and restoring it to its previous state.
 It is a useful tool for restoring a previously performed action that was accidentally changed.
-In the editor, you can undo or redo up to 30 actions by default.
+In the editor, you can undo or redo up to `30` actions by default.

 To undo and redo operations, do one of the following:

 * Press the undo/redo button on the toolbar
-* Press the Ctrl + Z/Ctrl + Y combination on the keyboard
+* Press the <kbd>Ctrl + Z</kbd>/ <kbd>Ctrl + Y</kbd> combination on the keyboard

-Using the [UndoRedoSteps] (https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html) property, you can customise the undo/redo step count.
-Undo and redo actions are stored in the undo/redo manager in 300 milliseconds by default.
+Using the [UndoRedoSteps](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html) property, you can customise the undo/redo step count.
+Undo and redo actions are stored in the undo/redo manager in `300` milliseconds by default.
 The time interval can be customised by using the [UndoRedoTimer](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_UndoRedoTimer) property.

 {% tabs %}
 {% highlight cshtml %}